e-nikolov/thesis/thesis/020-related-work.md

 #### OpenZiti

-OpenZiti is a commercial product that provides a \gls{sdk} for creating \gls{p2p} overlay networks.
-It is developed by NetFoundry, a company that provides a \gls{saas} platform for creating and managing \gls{p2p} overlay networks.
-The \gls{sdk} is open-source and can be used to create custom overlay networks.
-The \gls{sdk} is written in Go and provides a high-level \gls{api} for creating and managing the overlay network.
+OpenZiti is a commercial product that provides an SDK for creating \gls{p2p} overlay networks.
+It is developed by NetFoundry, a company that provides a Software as a Service platform for creating and managing \gls{p2p} overlay networks.
+The SDK is open-source and can be used to create custom overlay networks.
+The SDK is written in Go and provides a high-level \gls{api} for creating and managing the overlay network.
 It uses a centralized service for peer discovery and identity management.
 The data traffic is routed via a \gls{p2p} network of relays.
 The relays are hosted by NetFoundry and are not open-source.
-The \gls{sdk} is available for Go, Java, Python, C# and C++.
+The SDK is available for Go, Java, Python, C# and C++.

 \todo{edit}